 1. Fermented Foods

-Probiotic-rich fermented foods like sauerkraut, kimchi, and kefir provide your microbiome with beneficial bacteria that is currently lacking.
+Probiotic-rich fermented foods like sauerkraut, kimchi, and kefir provide your microbiome with beneficial bacteria that it could be lacking.
 Lactobacillus acidophilus has been shown in studies to improve complexion after three months of consistent use and can be found abundantly in these sources.
-Coconut cult is a great brand of coconut yogurt that comes in three delicious flavors and is loaded with 25 billion active probiotics per serving.
+The Coconut Cult is a great brand of coconut yogurt that comes in three delicious flavors and is loaded with 25 billion active probiotics per serving.

 This B-vitamin is necessary to fight the effects of aging by helping in fatty acid synthesis.
 Your skin cells need fat as protection from harsh environmental factors, like the wind and sun.
 In fact, biotin is actually said to have the nickname “vitamin H” — which was derived from the German word Haut meaning "skin" — for the powerful role it plays in skin health.